 Simple English definitions for legal terms

-Read a random definition: independent state
+Read a random definition: increase, costs of

 Exequatur: A fancy word that means a written permission given by a government to a person who works as a consul (a type of diplomat) in their country.
 This permission allows the consul to do their job within certain limits.
 If the consul does something wrong, the permission can be taken away.